Read about our asthma and allergy research.

-The new sequencer being trialled by Professor Mike Berridge, Dr James Baty and bioinformaticist David Eccles is about the size of a muesli bar and can sequence DNA on site in hours.
+The new sequencer being trialled by staff at the Malaghan Institute of Medical Research is about the size of a muesli bar and can start producing DNA sequences on site in minutes.

 Developed by Oxford Nanopore Technologies, the miniature sequencer connects to a laptop via a USB cable.
 The genetic sequences are read off as the DNA in a sample is sucked through tiny pores in the MinION device.

-DNA sample preparation is also radically simplified, which opens the way for the technology to be applied to many other medical, health and biological problems.
+DNA sample preparation is also radically simplified (in some cases taking less than 10 minutes), which opens the way for the technology to be applied to many other medical, health and biological problems.

-The Malaghan Institute is one of about 500 laboratories worldwide that are currently trialling a prototype sequencer before a final version is commercialised.
+The Malaghan Institute is one of about 4,000 customers worldwide that are using the MinION DNA sequencer.

 It's a very impressive device that changes almost everything about how sequencing is done.
 We don’t have to send samples of DNA away to be sequenced, but can do it here, in real time.
 It’s not designed for large-scale whole genome sequencing but its size, speed and convenience is revolutionary for the work we are doing.